Awiomanik/Students_Defense/Documentation/Scrum_Board.md

 ### Tasks Assigned to Wojciech Kośnik-Kowalczuk
-- [ ] Map
+- [x] Map
-- [ ] UI
+- [x] UI
-- [ ] Game Class and integration of all classes into a working prototype
+- [x] Game Class and integration of all classes into a working prototype

 ### Tasks Assigned to Olaf Masłowski
-- [ ] Game Class and integration of all classes into a working prototype
+- [x] Game Class and integration of all classes into a working prototype
-- [ ] Help with integration of Tower
+- [x] Help with integration of Tower
-- [ ] Help with integration of Tower Menager
+- [x] Help with integration of Tower Menager

 ### Tasks Assigned to Marta Stankiewicz
+- [x] Documentation for dr. Giniewicz
-- [ ] Help with integration of Enemy
+- [x] Help with integration of Enemy

 ### Tasks Assigned to Laura Nowak
-- [ ] Documentation for dr. Giniewicz

 ### Tasks Assigned to Mateusz Rurzyński
-- [ ] Help with integration of Level
+- [x] Help with integration of Level
-- [ ] Help with integration of Player
+- [x] Help with integration of Player
+- [x] Assests (music)